 10 Tips from a Solo Female Travelers

-Well, let’s look at some of the important tips for solo female traveling in detail.
-I hope you enjoy them and in case you think I missed on something, I will be glad to hear in comments sections.
+Well, let’s look at some of the essential tips for solo female traveling in detail.
+I hope you enjoy them, and in case you think I missed something, I will be glad to hear in the comments sections.

-Truly enjoying the great gin-joys of solo travel is elevated by your choice of travel.
-Why you want to go to a particular place and understanding your attraction to that location will help you have a more enriching experience.
-While research is important, and your safety MUST be your paramount concern, please note that you must be realistic in your research.
+Genuinely enjoying the great gin-joys of solo travel is elevated by your choice of travel.
+Why you want to go to a particular place and to understand your attraction to that location will help you have a more enriching experience.
+While research is essential, and your safety MUST be your paramount concern, please note that you must be realistic in your inquiry.

 2. Pack light

-Ladies, we are infamous for the satirical amount of packing we partake in prior to a trip.
+Ladies, we are infamous for the satirical amount of packing we partake in before the trip.
 Yes, yes, we pack the essentials that others might forget, and yes, they WILL be using your toiletries and essentials as and when required.
 But, we are alone and packing for ourselves.
 Let’s not overindulge.

-Of course, this requires truly knowing your travel style.
-I, for one, avoid wearing heels at all costs, but, every vacation I have taken I have packed a pair – JUST IN CASE!
+Of course, this requires genuinely knowing your travel style.
+I, for one, avoid wearing heels at all costs, but every vacation I have taken, I have packed a pair – JUST IN CASE!
 Why?
-I fail to understand as well.
+I fail to understand, as well.
 Have the said pair of heels ever been used on any trip?
 Nope, not at all.
 Know yourself and pack accordingly.